daystephen/klog/nodejs/README.md

 * Searching for bugs.
 * Viewing a specific bug.
 * Updating a bug, or appending to an existing bug report.
-* Closing or re-opening a bug.,
+* Closing or re-opening a bug.
+* Deleting a bug (only for mistakes, necessary when it can be closed)

 These actions all work in a consistent manner, to avoid unpleasant suprises.